argymeg/MetaboCraft/README.md

 <a name ="known-bugs"></a>

 ### Known bugs
 * Pathway selection from the network map may occasionally malfunction and produce an error message.
-Redrawing the map should fix the issue.
+Resetting the session, either by using the `/jsp reset` command or by quitting and rejoining the server, fixes the issue.

 <a name ="license"></a>